Noncommutativity as a colimit: Introduction

 This paper is intended as a contribution to the Bohrification programme~\cite{heunenlandsmanspitters:bohrification}, which tries to give a mathematically precise expression to Bohr's doctrine of classical concepts, saying that a quantum mechanical system is to be understood through its classical fragments.
 On Bohr's view, as understood within this programme, quantum mechanical systems do not allow a `global' interpretation as a classical system, but they do so `locally'.
 The programme essentially makes two claims about these classical `snapshots'.
 Firstly, it is only through these snapshots that the behaviour of a system and physical reality can be understood.
 Secondly, these snapshots contain all the information about the system that is physically relevant.

 The main result of~\cite{heunenlandsmanspitters:bohrification} (inspired by earlier work of Butterfield, Isham and D{\"o}ring~\cite{doeringisham:thing}) is that the collection of these classical snapshots can be seen as forming a single classical system in a suitable topos -- its so-called Bohrification; we will briefly recall the details of this construction in Section~\ref{sec:bohrification}.
 The implication of this result is that a quantum mechanical system can be seen as a classical one, if one agrees that nothing physically relevant is lost by considering classical snapshots and if one is willing to change the logic from a classical into an intuitionistic one.
+The question is left open as to how strong these premises are: how much, if anything, of the information about the original quantum mechanical system is lost by conceding in this way to consider it as a classical system?
+This article investigates how much information about a quantum mechanical system can be reconstructed from its Bohrification by means of colimits.
+The fact that quantum mechanical systems can be modelled as noncommutative algebras, and classical systems as commutative ones, explains the title ``noncommutativity as a colimit''.

 Our conceptual contributions to the Bohrification programme are twofold.
 First, we contend that the programme is most naturally seen as concerned with \emph{partial algebras}, \ie sets on which algebraic structure is only partially defined.
 Such partial algebras are equipped with a binary (`commeasurability') relation, which holds between two elements whenever they can be elements of a single classical snapshot.
 In this setting, commeasurability is often also called commutativity, since in typical examples commeasurability means commutativity in a totally defined algebraic structure.
 We will show that a meaningful theory of such partial algebras can be developed.
 In particular, and this is our second contribution, we will indicate why Bohrification makes sense for partial algebras and use this to investigate the functorial aspects of this construction.